-Figure 9: Overview screen with dashboard
+Figure 9: Example of a dashboard on the Overview screen

 B.2.3.4 The Customer Group Filter

 Customer groups are used to manage different kinds of customers within the same CM system.
 The customer group determines which customer data model is used for its customers, i.e., which data fields are available and which relations and activities are possible for the customers.